ARC Office Hours

 Q: If I have questions about the ARC, what should I do?

 A: The ARC has office hours Monday – Thursday from 9:00 a.m. to 3:00 p.m. at 33 Seanest Drive in the Grace Brain Center/Veterans’ Outreach building.
-The ARC Manager, Tom Bone, is there to help the homeowners, builders and architects with their questions during those hours.
-If necessary, Tom can schedule a site visit, meeting in the office, etc.
+The ARC Administrator, Matt Philbrick, is there to help the homeowners, builders and architects with their questions during those hours.
+If necessary, Matt can schedule a site visit, meeting in the office, etc.

 Q: Just who is the Architectural Review Committee?

 A: The ARC is a team of four individuals.
-Tom Bone is the Manager.
-Tom talks with homeowners each and every day and is there to help all homeowners with the permitting process.
+Matt Philbrick is the Administrator.
+Matt talks with homeowners each and every day and is there to help all homeowners with the permitting process.
 Steve Cook, is the Building Designer and he has lived in the New Seabury area for many years.
 Tim McMaster has been a member of the ARC for many years and brings his experience for continuity.
 Brad Sweet is a former ARC manager and brings many years of experience.

 Q: Does the ARC have jurisdiction over all new building in New Seabury?